Insights Website development services

 The stats from builtwith.com confirm the global popularity of WordPress over the last 5 years.

-Note: The year columns contain the number of live websites (in top 1 million websites according to the builtwith stats) built with a particular technology.
+Note: The year columns contain the number of live websites (in the top 1 million websites according to the builtwith stats) built with a particular technology.

 20182019202020212022